 - 1) Pursuant to RCW 36.70A.106, the draft amendments were forwarded to CTED- Growth Management Services on July 31, 2025. - 2) A State Environmental Policy Act Determination of No significance was issued on August 8, 2025, and published in the Valley Record on August 8, 2025.
-The Environmental Checklist and SEPA Determination are available upon request. - 3) A public hearing was held August 20, 2025 by the Planning Commission.
-Notice of the Public Hearing was published August 8, 2025. - 4) The proposed amendments are consistent with the procedures established in the NBMC 20.08, Comprehensive Plan and Development Regulations Amendments Procedures. - 5) The proposed amendments are consistent with and effectively carry out the policies of the Comprehensive Plan.
+The Environmental Checklist and SEPA Determination are available upon request. - 3) A Public Hearing was held August 20, 2025 by the Planning Commission.
+No comments were made at this time.
+Notice of the Public Hearing was published August 8, 2025.
+The Planning Commission continued discussion of the amendments at their September 3, 2025 meeting. - 4) The proposed amendments are consistent with the procedures established in the NBMC 20.08, Comprehensive Plan and Development Regulations Amendments Procedures. - 5) The proposed amendments are consistent with and effectively carry out the policies of the Comprehensive Plan.